cloudigrade/houndigrade/README.md

     git submodule update --init --recursive --force
     ```

+If you've made changes to houndigrade test-data and would like to update the submodule reference, follow these steps:

+    cd test-data/
+    git checkout master
+    git pull origin master
+    cd ..
+    git add test-data/

+From that point on you can continue making your commit as usual.

 ### Testing

 To run all local tests as well as our code-quality checking commands: